mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Etiquette represents the level of understanding and awareness of proper social rituals.
 The skill works as a sort of social version of Sneak, allowing you to move unimpeded through various social situations.
 Etiquette also serves as a social safety net in case a player botches a social situation in a way a skilled character would not.
 See Using Etiquette.

 - Default: Yes
 - Skill Group: Influence
 - Specializations: By culture or subculture (Corporate, High Society, Media, Mercenary, Street, Yakuza, etc.)

+**USING ETIQUETTE**

+Etiquette is about blending into the social fabric.
+Skilled characters can move through a social situation without anyone realizing that they don’t belong.
+It’s more than knowing the right mores (you could look those up on the Matrix), it’s about trained instinct.

+You can use Etiquette to ease suspicions, so that people might trust you more than they would an outsider.
+Make an `Etiquette + Charisma [Social] Test` against the other person’s `Perception + Charisma [Social] Opposed Test`.
+If you get you roll higher, they’ll accept you.
+If you get 3 or more net effect, their attitude toward you will improve, moving up a line on the “NPC’s attitude” section of the Social Modifiers table.

+The skill is not meant to replace role-playing, but it can save you from a social blunder that you (the player) make when your character probably wouldn’t have.
+When this happens, make an Etiquette Test against a threshold equal to the severity of the blunder (set by the gamemaster).
+A successful test means your character recovers from the misstep.

+When making Etiquette tests with a group of NPCs, use the same rules for influencing groups (Using Social Skills).

+A glitch on an Etiquette Test is treated the same as a social blunder—the temporary annoyance could give you a –2 modifier on your next social test.
+Critical glitches result in major social gaffes that have a lasting effect on the relationship your character has with others—the NPC’s stance towards your character could move one step toward Enemy.
+This is the stuff of which long-time grudges and major feuds are made, the words of disrespect that set street armies into motion.

 ##### IMPERSONATION (CHARISMA)

 Impersonation is the ability to assume the identity of another person, including voice and physical mannerisms.
 The skill is limited by the physical abilities of the character.
 A dwarf might be able to impersonate a troll over a commlink, but the illusion shatters when he is face to face with his target.

 - Default: Yes
 - Skill Group: Acting